nus-cs2103-AY2021S1/tp/docs/Testing.md

 1. Saving window preferences

-   1. Resize the window to an optimum size.
+   1. Resize the window to an pre-set size.
 Move the window to a different location.
 Close the window.

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.